freshOS/Stevia/README.md

 --
 We know some things can look "easy" but be very complex under the hood.
 We tried to keep both.
-We wanted Nadir to be easy to use while remaining very simple.
+We wanted Stevia to be easy to use while remaining very simple.
-Most of Nadir's code is just simple shortcuts to UIKit Api.
+Most of Stevia's code is just simple shortcuts to UIKit Api.
-Nothing prevents you from mixing Nadir with pure UIKit code.
+Nothing prevents you from mixing Stevia with pure UIKit code.
-Because Nadir IS pur UIKit code.
+Because Stevia IS pur UIKit code.

-Why Nadir?
+Why Stevia?
 ---

 At [Yummypets](http://yummypets.com) we have loooots of views.